w601sxs/mcp/src/amazon-keyspaces-mcp-server/README.md

 ### Connection Issues

-- Verify your database connection settings in the `.env` file.
+- Verify your database connection settings in the `.keyspaces-mcp/env` file in your home directory.
 - Ensure your logged-in user has the necessary permissions for the operations performed by this server.
 - Check that your database is accessible from your network.
-- For Amazon Keyspaces, verify that the Starfield certificate is correctly installed in the `awslabs/certs` directory.
+- For Amazon Keyspaces, verify that the Starfield certificate is correctly installed in the `.keyspaces-mcp/certs` directory.
 - If you get SSL/TLS errors, check that the certificate path is correct and the certificate is valid.

 ### Python Version Compatibility